alvarosainzpardo/alvarosainzpardo.github.io/docs/data_science/cursos.md

 El curso hace un uso extensivo de la herramienta **Jupyter Notebook** que se explica en el artículo [The course of the future – and the technology behind it](http://data.berkeley.edu/news/coursefuture).

+## Johns Hopkins’ Data Science Specialization

+[Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) Launch Your Career in Data Science.
+A nine-course introduction to data science, developed and taught by leading professors.

+Ask the right questions, manipulate data sets, and create visualizations to communicate results.
+This Specialization covers the concepts and tools you'll need throughout the entire data science pipeline, from asking the right kinds of questions to making inferences and publishing results.

+In the final Capstone Project, you’ll apply the skills learned by building a data product using real-world data.
+At completion, students will have a portfolio demonstrating their mastery of the material.

+## Neural Networks for Machine Learning

+[Neural Networks for Machine Learning](https://www.coursera.org/learn/neural-networks) Learn about artificial neural networks and how they're being used for machine learning, as applied to speech and object recognition, image segmentation, modeling language and human motion, etc. We'll emphasize both the basic algorithms and the practical tricks needed to get them to work well.

+This course contains the same content presented on Coursera beginning in 2013.
+It is not a continuation or update of the original course.
+It has been adapted for the new platform.

+Please be advised that the course is suited for an intermediate level learner - comfortable with calculus and with experience programming (Python).

 ## Plan de estudios "Machine Learning for Software Engineers"

 Un ingeniero de software vietnamita, Nam Vu, ha diseñado un plan de estudios para convertirse en data scientist.
 El plan está diseñado considerando que un ingeniero de software no ha recibido tanta formación matemática como la que recibe un estudiante universitario americano de _Computer Science_ y está muy orientado a conseguir resultados prácticos con los modelos, a conseguir lo que se pretente (predecir, clasificar, etc) y menos orientado a dar las bases teóricas que sustentan las diferentes técnicas y modelos (todo esto según la descripción del plan de estudios que hace el propio autor).